t1-tracey/sky-python-transcriber-2/README.md

 # Cheatsheet

+## Basics
 - Use QWERT, ASDFG, ZXCVB as the music keyboard.
 - You can use spaces to separate each block of notes.
 - Press Enter each time you want to start transcribing a new line.

 ![sky-python-transcriber-cli](https://github.com/t1-tracey/sky-python-transcriber/blob/master/images/sky-python-transcriber-cli.png)

+- Press Enter on a blank line to finish the song.
+There'll be a file named `(your-song-name).html` in the folder on your Desktop, or whatever folder location you've chosen.
+Double click on it to open.

+## Extras

 - Use periods to indicate blank block of notes.

-- Use dashes for extra colours in a note.
+- Use dashes for to separate sets of colours within a block.

-Press Enter on a blank line to finish the song.

-The author, original transcriber and key are optional.
+- The author, original transcriber and key are optional.
 You can press Enter to skip these.

-There'll be a file named `(your-song-name).html` in the folder on your Desktop, or whatever folder location you've chosen.
-Double click on it to open.
-Voila :blush: